carolinearvidsson/lin513/README.md

 ### Running the program (CA)

-The execution of this program constists of two steps: training and testing.
-Both steps are done through main.py.
+The execution of this program consists of two steps: training and testing.
+Both steps are done through main.py in the command line.
+Main takes 5 arguments as input.
+Some of these arguments are identical in the train and test mode, some are not.

+**1. Training the model**

 ### Output (CFS)